DerMolo/JAMLIST.FM/SPOTIFY_SETUP_GUIDE.md

 https://accounts.spotify.com/authorize?client_id=YOUR_CLIENT_ID&redirect_uri=http%3A%2F%2F127.0.0.1%3A3000%2Fapi%2Fauth%2Fcallback%2Fspotify&...
 ```

-The `redirect_uri` parameter (when URL decoded) should match exactly what's in your Spotify Dashboard.
+The `redirect_uri` parameter (when URL decoded) should match exactly what is in your Spotify Dashboard.

 ---